rsmml/spectrm-challenge/README.md

 You will get the repo with a ```docker-compose``` branch.
 To check branches run ```git branch -a```.
 The master branch is created with the intention to run the app locally, without Docker and docker-compose.
-If you want to skip the [app instalation locally](https://github.com/rsmml/spectrm-challenge/blob/master/README.md#install-app-locally) go straigh to the [Docker](https://github.com/rsmml/spectrm-challenge/blob/master/README.md#docker-whale) section.
+If you want to skip the [app installation locally](https://github.com/rsmml/spectrm-challenge/blob/master/README.md#install-app-locally) go straight to the [Docker](https://github.com/rsmml/spectrm-challenge/blob/master/README.md#docker-whale) section.

 - You can also download the app with the following link: